MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-reporting-server.md

 ## Confirm the health of Operations Manager reports

+After the initial deployment, reports can take up to 30 minutes to appear.
+Then you can check their health.

 1. Open the operations console, and select the **Reporting** workspace.

-    > [!NOTE]
-    > After the initial deployment, reports can require up to 30 minutes to appear.

-2. Select **Microsoft ODR Report Library**, and double-click any of the reports listed.
+2. Select **Microsoft ODR Report Library**, and double-click any of the listed reports.
 The selected report is then generated and displayed in a new window.

     By default, the following reports should appear: